nithinmanuel/docker4dotnet/README.md

-This is to just show that how to dockerize a asp.netcore app , there are two files one for production docker file and one is for devlopment.
+This is to just show that how to dockerize a asp.netcore app , there are two files one for production docker file , one for development along with docker-compose file.